Stan Judkins

 However, a week later, Judkins was sitting at home when his father came in to show him a copy of a newspaper that contained an article stating Judkins had won the Brownlow Medal.
 Judkins was notified by the VFL to come and collect his prize and that was that.
 Judkins was more excited by the prospect of playing on the Saturday, when he had been recalled to the Richmond side to take on Collingwood in the semifinal.
 Encouraged by the award, he played a great game, but the Tigers lost a thrilling contest by three points.

 It transpired that the VFL administration had overruled the umpires board and used a criterion that stated the medal be awarded to the player who played the fewest games.
 Judkins' banishment to the seconds had won him the award.
 It has been claimed that a vote simply labelled "Collier" was found, but as there were two Collier brothers playing in the game, the vote was not counted.
 To remedy the situation for the future, the rules were altered to a 3–2–1 system in 1931.
 The countback rule was created, providing for two players with equal votes to be separated and this system (apart from 1976–77) endured until 1981, when the countback was abolished.
 Finally, in 1989, retrospective medals were given out to all players who lost the award on a countback, including Hopkins and Collier.

 Today, Judkins remains the only Brownlow Medallist to have been dropped during the year he won the award.
 In addition, he is the shortest and lightest player to have won the medal, and, with the size of modern players, looks likely to remain forever so.
 Although a regular in a champion team, Judkins did not garner any other major individual awards during his career.

-From 1930 to 1935, Judkins formed one of the great centrelines in the game, teaming with centreman Eric Zschech and fellow wingman Alan Geddes.
+From 1930 to 1935, Judkins formed one of the great centrelines in the game, teaming with centreman Eric Zschech and fellow wingman Allan Geddes.
 Richmond relied heavily on stability and reliability to achieve success, and being able to select the same centreline every week helped tremendously.
 The trio played in four consecutive Grand Finals together, winning premierships in 1932 and 1934.
 Judkins averaged 14 possessions in the four Grand Finals.
 His outstanding finals effort in this period came in the 1934 semifinal against Geelong.
 Judkins played a single game for Victoria and totalled ten finals for the club.
 He continued to catch the eye of the umpires, polling well in the 1931 and 1932 Brownlow counts when he finished equal fifth both times.